gopikaperiyasamy/Face-Recognition-Platform/README.md

 # Architexture Diagram :
 ![alt text](architecturediagram/image.png)

-# Core Functionalities
+## Core Functionalities

-•⁠  ⁠Face Registration: Capture and store webcam images with timestamps in MongoDB.
+- **Face Registration:** Capture and store webcam images with timestamps in MongoDB.
-•⁠  ⁠Face Encoding & Vectorization: Convert facial images into embeddings using a Pickle-based pipeline and store them in Qdrant.
+- **Face Encoding & Vectorization:** Convert facial images into embeddings using a Pickle-based pipeline and store them in Qdrant.
-•⁠  ⁠Live Recognition: Stream webcam input and recognize registered faces in real-time.
+- **Live Recognition:** Stream webcam input and recognize registered faces in real-time.
-•⁠  ⁠AI Q&A Interface:Ask semantic questions (e.g., "Who was the last registered person?") using LangChain + OpenAI.
+- **AI Q&A Interface:** Ask semantic questions (e.g., "Who was the last registered person?") using LangChain + OpenAI.

-• Qdrant offers vector search with built-in filtering, payload support, and distributed scalability.
+**Qdrant** offers vector search with built-in filtering, payload support, and distributed scalability.
 Unlike Faiss, it provides a production-ready API with persistent storage and easy deployment.

- Registration
+### Registration
-•⁠  ⁠Captures webcam images.
+- Captures webcam images.
-•⁠  ⁠Assigns a user name and stores the image and metadata in MongoDB.
+- Assigns a user name and stores the image and metadata in MongoDB.
-•⁠  ⁠Converts image to face embeddings and stores in Qdrant DB.
+- Converts image to face embeddings and stores in Qdrant DB.

- Real-Time Recognition
+### Real-Time Recognition
-•⁠  ⁠Reads from webcam.
+- Reads from webcam.
-•⁠  ⁠Compares live embeddings with stored vectors.
+- Compares live embeddings with stored vectors.
-•⁠  ⁠Displays recognized names with bounding boxes.
+- Displays recognized names with bounding boxes.

- AI Chat Interface
+### AI Chat Interface
-•⁠  ⁠Users can ask natural-language questions about the data.
+- Users can ask natural-language questions about the data.
-•⁠  ⁠Uses LangChain, Qdrant, and OpenAI to perform semantic search and answer.
+- Uses LangChain, Qdrant, and OpenAI to perform semantic search and answer.

  ### Tech Stack